 Definitely the workload – I won’t lie, graduate medicine is hard work!
 I’m lucky that I generally understand the concepts quickly, but I’m sure pretty much everyone was quite shocked at the sheer volume of the content we were being taught, and how quickly we progress from one concept to another (I am currently writing this during a revision break – it’s hard to believe that I started medical school 8 months ago – its zoomed by!)

 I often find myself too tired to go out or anything along those lines, but that isn’t to say that I’ve ruled going out completely!
-So, my friends and I usually spend our evenings just chatting, sometimes playing a few games (Cards Against Humanity being a favourite), or we might wander over to one of the bars on campus for food.
+So, my friends and I usually spend our evenings just chatting, sometimes playing a few games (Cards Against Humanity is a favourite), or we might wander over to one of the bars on campus for food.
 I also play on the medics hockey team – admittedly, I’m not very good, but then again I’ve never been any good at sports.
 I’d definitely recommend joining societies and sports teams, as it’s a great way to meet other people in your year and get to know some of the older years.

 The course is definitely one of those that you have to keep learning as you go along – it’s really important to keep on top of your work and re-visiting the lecture content, but obviously you have to keep things balanced and enjoy yourself as well.